Stouffville line: Schedule

 On weekdays, GO Transit train service on the Stouffville line consists of nine southbound train trips during the morning peak and eight northbound train trips during the afternoon/evening peak, running the entire length of the line.
 During regular weekday operation, the frequency of peak train service is every 30–60 minutes.
 During midday non-peak hours, five southbound and five northbound trips are provided between Union Station and Mount Joy.
 From early to late evening, three southbound and three northbound trips are provided between Union Station and Mount Joy, and during the late night, one northbound trip will depart Union Station and terminate at Old Elm.
 All non-peak train services are operated with a frequency level of every 60 minutes in either direction.

 Bus service is provided approximately every 30 minutes in the direction opposite that of the train trips during peak hours.

 Due to the COVID-19 pandemic, train service on the Stouffville line had been previously limited to three southbound trains from Old Elm to Union Station and three northbound trains from Union Station to Old Elm daily.
 Further reduction of train service began on June 20, 2020, with buses replacing all weekend train service.

 On September 5, 2020, Metrolinx began the first step in service restoration on the Stouffville line, with all weekend train trips restored with slight schedule adjustments.
 On September 8, 2020, the first stage of the restoration of weekday train service commenced, which consists of five southbound trains from Old Elm to Union Station and five northbound trains from Union Station to Old Elm.

-Effective January 23, 2021, as a response to diminishing customer demand caused by the ongoing coronavirus pandemic which has been increasing in severity across the province, Metrolinx removed one southbound train from Old Elm to Union Station, one northbound train from Union Station to Old Elm, and all late evening and weekend train service.
+Effective January 23, 2021, as a response to diminishing customer demand caused by the ongoing coronavirus pandemic which had been increasing in severity across the province, Metrolinx removed one southbound train from Old Elm to Union Station, one northbound train from Union Station to Old Elm, and all late evening and weekend train service.
 All removed trains have been replaced by buses.